Boleskine House

-The Boleskine House (Taigh Both Fhleisginn) is a manor on the south-east side of Loch Ness in the Scottish Highlands.
+Boleskine House (Taigh Both Fhleisginn) is a manor on the south-east side of Loch Ness in the Scottish Highlands.
 It is notable for having been the home of author and occultist Aleister Crowley, and Led Zeppelin guitarist and producer Jimmy Page.
 It suffered significant fire damage in December 2015 and again in July 2019.
-The house is now being restored and construction work has started as of December 2019.
-The Boleskine House Foundation SCIO took over ownership of one part of the estate in 2019 in order to manage restoration efforts on the house.
+The house's restoration and construction work began in December 2019.
+The Boleskine House Foundation SCIO took over ownership of one part of the estate in 2019 in order to manage restoration efforts on the house, and it is expected to open to the public again in 2026.

 Background

 Boleskine House is 21 mi south of Inverness, on the opposite side of Loch Ness from the Meall Fuar-mhonaidh, and halfway between the villages of Foyers and Inverfarigaig.

 The area has a history of strange happenings long before Aleister Crowley moved in.
 The parish of Boleskine was formed in the 13th Century.
 A Kirk and graveyard were built in the parish around this time.
 A succession of Ministers ran Boleskine Parish and would travel the area on horseback or on foot in all weather conditions.
 Minister Thomas Houston (1648–1705) was said to have had the task of hastily laying animated corpses back in their graves after a devious local wizard had raised the dead in Boleskine graveyard.

 Boleskine House was built on the site of the kirk, which, according to legend, caught fire during congregation and killed everyone inside.
 The house was constructed in the 1760s by Colonel Archibald Fraser as a hunting lodge.
 Colonel Archibald Fraser apparently chose the site specifically to irritate Simon Fraser of Lovat in retribution for his support of the Hanoverian side during the Jacobite rising of 1745 as Lord Lovat's land surrounded the site of Boleskine.

 The original hunting lodge was expanded continuously by the Fraser family until c.
 1830.
 All the rooms were situated on one floor, with 4 bedrooms, a kitchen, servant's "attic bedroom" (above kitchen), lounge, drawing room, and a library.
 There is even a tunnel linking the house to the graveyard.